You are viewing the New York/Venezuela Chapter

 Artist studio interviews

-Short documentary videos featuring artists discussing their practice, migration experience and artistic process.
+Short documentary videos featuring artists in their studios, discussing their practice, migration experience and artistic process.
+They will be produced when artists are confirmed, documentary permissions exist and production resources are approved.

 Residencies